corniab/cse212/final-project/stacks/stacks.md

     def pop(self):
         """Removes and returns last value of stack.""" if not self.empty:
+            # Decrement the size of the stack.
+            self._size -= 1

             # Return the return value of the super class method pop.
             return super().pop()